 - B. Effectiveness – Whether this plugin resolves the problem effectively and completely or it’s just a partial solution to the problem.

-- C. Compatibility with themes or other plugins – Often you can find information like whether the plugin is compatible to specific theme or plugin or not.
-As there are many plugins which are really good but can create conflict with your theme or any other plugin.
-There are few plugins which create the problem with servers as well.
-There are few popular plugins which are disallowed by wpengine.com due to their conflict with the server (check those plugins here)
+- C. Compatibility with themes or other plugins – Often you can find information like whether the plugin is compatible witha specific theme or plugin or not.
+As there are many plugins that are really good but can create conflict with your theme or any other plugin.
+There are a few plugins that create the problem with servers as well.
+There are a few popular plugins that are disallowed by wpengine.com due to their conflict with the server (check those plugins here)

-3. Not current – If any plugin has not been updated for a longer time then it means that developer has lost interest in that plugin and it may not be fully compatible with WordPress’s updated version.
+3. Not current – If any plugin has not been updated for along time, then it means that the developer has lost interest in that plugin and it may not be fully compatible with WordPress’s updated version.
 It’s advisable that you should not use that plugin instead look out for a better plugin.
-WordPress directory itself shows old and outdated plugins in the directory so be away from those sort of plugins.
+WordPress directory itself shows old and outdated plugins in the directory so be away from those sorts of plugins.

-4. Check for vulnerability – We all know that how good WordPress is when it comes to the security and sadly plugins play a vital role in making any site vulnerable.
-If developer doesn’t follow the WordPress standard to make it secure, then there is A possibility that hacker will go into your website through that plugin.
+4. Check for vulnerability – We all know how good WordPress is when it comes to security and sadly plugins play a vital role in makingany site vulnerable.
+If the developer doesn’t follow the WordPress standard to make it secure, then there is A possibility that hackers will go into your website through that plugin.
 Thankfully now there is a website where you can check if your chosen plugin has some Vulnerabilities.